wildduck2/duck-ui/packages/duck-hooks/README.md

 # @gentleduck/hooks

-This package provides a collection of reusable React hooks for the duck-ui component library.
+This package provides a collection of reusable React hooks for the @gentleduck/ui component library.

 ## Available Hooks